aswatisrl/vidi-mqtt-driver/docs/installation.md

 `Login Succeeded`

 ### Compose repository
-We provide a repository with the default Docker Compose configuration.
+We provide a repository with the default Docker Compose file.
 This repository can be found at https://github.com/aswatisrl/vidi-mqtt-driver

 To clone this repository, open a console on the host (the machine that will run the driver) and execute the following command: